 ” …the movie works best as an unsettling mood piece told from the perspective of an unreliable narrative who’s too immature to comprehend the scope of the horror surrounding her.
 It’s a surprising move for Goldsman, but also a reasonable calling card for his upcoming adaptation of Stephen King’s Firestarter — another creepy kid movie, this one with much more baggage attached.”
 IndieWire

-Stephanie was released on DVD in North America on May 1, 2018, by Universal.
+In the USA, Stephanie was released on DVD by Universal on May 1, 2018.

 Cast and characters:

 Shree Crooks … Stephanie